conference 2020: Intro to law

 Aaron is a member of the Aird & Berlis Capital Markets and Venture Finance Group.
 He practices corporate law with an emphasis on debt and equity financing and domestic and international M&A. On financing matters, Aaron regularly advises Canadian borrowers, including start-up and FinTech companies, and US or Canadian banks on local and cross-border lending transactions.
 On M&A transactions, Aaron serves a broad range of the firm’s clients, including, strategic/financial buyers, family offices, and retiring or otherwise divesting sellers.
 Aaron also works with the corporate regulatory team at Aird & Berlis to provide advice on competition and foreign investment law issues that arise on certain mergers and acquisitions.
 Aaron’s broad range of client experience allows him to see issues from all sides of a deal and provide effective solutions to meet the clients’ needs.

-Sophie Zhao is currently a summer fellow at Innocence Canada and studies at the University of Toronto's Faculty of Law.
+Sophie Zhao was a summer fellow at Innocence Canada and is a 2L student at the University of Toronto's Faculty of Law.
 She previously completed a Joint Honours Bachelor of Arts in Sociology and Psychology at McGill University.
-In her spare time, Sophie enjoys reading literature, watching operas, and backpacking.
+This semester, Sophie will be a full-time student in the criminal law division of Downtown Legal Services, a clinic affiliated with the law school.
+Additionally, Sophie is working part-time for an art lawyer on research related to preserving cultural heritage and crimes against art.
+In her spare time, Sophie enjoys reading literature, watching operas, and solo backpacking.

 Matthew Tse is a second-year law student at McGill University.
 His interests include theories of justice, technology and the law, and social empowerment.
 He has also written, among other things, on rap music’s relationship with the civil rights movement, gender inequality in the medical field, and gangs in the Prairies.